Monuments under renovation

-It's always a joy to discover the mythical sights of Japan.
-Less so, when you arrive on the scene and they're closed for renovation.
-In Japan, many wooden monuments regularly undergo maintenance: temples, shrines and castles, the Japanese government takes great care of its material heritage.
-It's a necessity that can disappoint more than one tourist, since renovations usually last several years!
-Don't get caught out during your stay - here is a non-exhaustive list of monuments under construction in 2018.
+In Japan, many wooden monuments are regularly the subject of work: temples, shrines, castles, the Japanese government takes great care of its material heritage.
+A necessity which can then sometimes disappoint more than one tourist, since the renovations generally last several years!
+In order not to find yourself with your beak in the water during your stay, here is a no list of monuments still under construction today.

-Although visitors can now move freely throughout the site, work will not end until around 2023.
+Although visitors have been able to tour freely throughout the site since 2015, the work will not be complete until around 2023.

 Located in the heart of Yoyogi Park, Meiji-jingu is a 1920s shrine built in honor of the emperors of the Meiji era (1868-1912).
-Completely destroyed during the Second World War, the current shrine is actually an identical reproduction of the original place of worship.
+Destroyed during the Second World War, the present sanctuary is an identical reproduction of the original place of worship.

-Built by one of the branches of the Tokugawa family during the Edo period (1603-1868), Nagoya castle is the pride of the capital of Aichi prefecture.
-Although the castle is not directly affected by the work, reconstruction of its donjon (keep) has been ongoing since 2009.
-The reconstruction work will end by 2022, but the current donjon will be demolished next year.
-If you want to visit it as it is, go now or never!
+Built by one of the branches of the Tokugawa family, Edo (1603-1868), Nagoya Castle is the pride of the capital of Aichi.
+Although the current castle is not directly affected by the works, a reconstruction of its dungeon has been underway since 2009.
+The reconstruction will take end by 2022, but the current dungeon will be demolished next year.
+If you wish to witness in its original form, then it's now or never!

 - Kiyomizu-dera temple (Kyoto)

-A UNESCO World Heritage Site, Kiyomizu-dera is regularly renovated.
-And although visitors can still enter it through the main gate of the temple, the main hall is covered by a tarpaulin until 2020 to hide the ongoing roof renovations.
+Listed as a UNESCO World Heritage Site, Kiyomizu-dera is under constant renovation.
+And although visitors are allowed to enter through the temple's main gate, the hall was covered with a tarp until 2020 to conceal the renovations on the roof.

 - Chion-in temple (Kyoto)

-Former headquarters of the Jodo branch of Buddhism, Chion-in temple is a vast religious complex consisting of several buildings.
-Among them, Miedo Hall, the main hall built around 1390, is being renovated and is currently covered in scaffolding and closed to the public until next year.
+Former headquarters of the Jodo branch, the Chion-in temple is a vast religious complex made up of several buildings.
+Among them is the Miedo Hall, built around 1390, which was also closed for renovation until recently.

 - Enryakuji temple (Kyoto)

-Located close to Mount Hiei, Enryakuji is one of the most important temples in the country, having for a long time housed the Tendai branch, one of the major branches of Japanese Buddhism.
-With its beautiful scenery and countless maple trees, it's one of the most visited temples in Kyoto.
-That said, it is currently difficult to admire properly, since the main building of the temple is covered up and under renovation until 2026 (however, you can still go inside).
+Located a stone's throw from Mount Hiei, Enryakuji is one of the most important temples in the country as it housed the neighborhoods of the Tendai branch, one of the major branches of Japanese Buddhism.
+With its dreamy decor and countless maple trees, it is one of the most visited temples in Kyoto.
+That said, it will take a lot of patience to admire it up close since the main building of the temple is under renovation until 2026 (but you can still access the interior of the building).